niaid/Introduction-to-Structural-Biology/README.md

 # Introduction to Structural Biology
-This talk will give an introduction to computational structural biology, illustrated with hands-on exercises using UCSF Chimera.
+This workshop session will give an introduction to computational structural biology, illustrated with hands-on exercises using UCSF Chimera.

 #### Topics to be covered:
 - Quick review of protein structure